Flood restoration works – roads

 Caution Short delay

-Contractor RCC Civil will commence drainage works, pavement improvement and kerb and guttering on Numinbah Road near the Queensland/NSW border from Monday 17 February 2025 for about 8 weeks weather permitting.
+Contractor RCC Civil has commenced drainage works, pavement improvement and kerb and guttering on Numinbah Road near the Queensland/NSW border on 17 February 2025 and continue for about 8 weeks, weather permitting.
+Temporary road closures during work hours, which may cause delays of up to 10 minutes.
+Traffic control measures will be in place.

 Caution